 Previous assessment papers and marking schemes for exams can also be useful to help you gain familiarity with assessment structures.
 In addition, you will be able to provide assistance that is exam-focused and relevant to their specific curriculum focus.

-Knowledge of how students learn in the classroom, and the resources they use provides you with information about what is required of you as a home tutor to help them succeed.
+Knowledge of how students learn in the classroom and the resources they use provides you with information about what is required of you as a home tutor to help them succeed.

 If you use this knowledge, along with any direct experience you have, your student will gain the most from your skills and expertise – something they may not always have access to in their school classroom alone.

-Creating your own resources means you can adapt them to suit the needs of your student.
+Creating your own resources means you can adapt them to suit the needs of your students.
 You can use these can introduce creativity and fun into your tutoring sessions, which often prompts new understandings in students.